netvl/xml-rs/README.md

 * Only UTF-8 is supported;
 * DTD validation is not supported, `<!DOCTYPE>` declarations are completely ignored; thus no support for custom entities too; internal DTD declarations are likely to cause parsing errors;
-* attribute value normalization is not performed, and end-of-line characters are not normalized too.
+* attribute value normalization is not performed, and end-of-line characters are not normalized either.

-Other than that the parser tries to be mostly XML-1.0-compliant.
+Other than that the parser tries to be mostly XML-1.1-compliant.

 Writer is also mostly full-featured with the following limitations:
-* no support for encodings other than UTF-8, for the same reason as above;
+* no support for encodings other than UTF-8,
 * no support for emitting `<!DOCTYPE>` declarations;
 * more validations of input are needed, for example, checking that namespace prefixes are bounded or comments are well-formed.

-What is planned (highest priority first, approximately):

-0. missing features required by XML standard (e.g. aforementioned normalization and proper DTD parsing);
-1. miscellaneous features of the writer;
-2. parsing into a DOM tree and its serialization back to XML text;
-3. SAX-like callback-based parser (fairly easy to implement over pull parser);
-4. DTD validation;
-5. (let's dream a bit) XML Schema validation.
+Planned features:

+* support for encodings beyond UTF-8,
+* improved XML-1.1 conformance.

 Building and using
 ------------------